How do I settle in my rescue cat?

 There's no doubt that adopting a rescue cat can be extremely rewarding.
 You and your family gain a loving companion, while at the same time giving a cat a second chance of finding a happy, permanent home.

-It is exciting to choose your cat, get to know him and settle him in but there is lots to consider before you even approach your local rescue centre.
+It is exciting to choose your cat, get to know him and settle him in — but there is a lot to consider before you even approach your local rescue centre.